AMAURIPH

 When you want to photograph a building or any architecture try to find the geometric contrast.
 Everyone knows how to capture a building, but a photographer can add something special, don’t you think?

 Look for the contrast in the shapes in front of you.
-Intersecting lines, lights that reflect on surfaces creating new shapes, different angles that do justice to the architectural immensity.
+Intersecting lines and lights that reflect on surfaces create new shapes and different angles that do justice to the architectural immensity.

 This way you don’t have to have a wide-angle lens, which is usually essential for photographing buildings.
 And you will also be able to capture the essence of construction through details.